Coordinator: Jeff Lucas | (301) 405-6435 | jlucas2 [at] umd.edu

 The University of Maryland's Department of Sociology offers a rich and varied program in Social Psychology that spans multiple levels of analysis and methodological approaches.
 Four faculty members identify social psychology as a principal area of interest.
 Eight courses in social psychology are offered at the graduate level.
 We also offer a strong program of training in the methodology and statistics of contemporary social psychology.

-The social psychology area at Maryland has achieved national distinction (ranked 16th in the U.S. in 2006) and has been very popular among graduate students.
-Our faculty is unified through strengths in micro approaches to stratification (e.g., gender, race, and socioeconomic status) and also thrives in covering all three major social psychological perspectives (symbolic interaction, group processes, and social structure and personality) and several methodological approaches.
+The social psychology area at Maryland has achieved national distinction (ranked 16th in the U.S. in 2006, the last time the rankings went beyond the top 5) and has been very popular among graduate students.
+Our faculty is unified through strengths in micro approaches to stratification (e.g. gender, race, and socioeconomic status) and also thrives in covering all three major social psychology perspectives (symbolic interaction, group processes, and social structure and personality) and several methodological approaches.

 Associated Research Centers

-Ties between the social psychology program and the Joint Program in Survey Methodology, an interdisciplinary graduate training program, provide a unique resource for graduate student training in public opinion and survey methodology.
-Our social psychology faculty is also connected to the Maryland Population Research Center on campus.
-Our associated research centers provide opportunities for faculty and graduate research and training, as does the experimental laboratory for the study of group processes.
+Faculty in the social psychology area run an active group processes experimental laboratory.
+Also, ties between the social psychology program and the Joint Program in Survey Methodology, an interdisciplinary graduate training program, provide a unique resource for graduate student training in public opinion and survey methodology.
+And, the area is closely tied to LASSR, the Laboratory for Applied Social Science Research.

 The social psychology faculty has diverse orientations and represents an array of theoretical perspectives.
 Both quantitative and qualitative methodologies employed by social psychologists are represented in the faculty's empirical studies, including surveys, experiments, observational studies, content analysis, in-depth interviewing, and cross-cultural research designs.